MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR88a2d1b64bcecd8-Information-Reporting-Foreign-Financial-Institutions/section-1.1471-5.md

 (iii) *Excepted nonfinancial entities in liquidation or bankruptcy.* A foreign entity that was not a financial institution or passive NFFE at any time during the past five years and that is in the process of liquidating its assets or reorganizing with the intent to continue or recommence operations as a nonfinancial entity.

-(iv) *Excepted inter-affiliate FFI.* A foreign entity that is a member of a participating FFI group if -
+(iv) *Excepted inter-affiliate FFI.* A foreign entity that is a member of a participating FFI group if—

 (A) The entity does not maintain financial accounts (other than accounts maintained for members of its expanded affiliated group);